-Verify the completeness of the inputs for the capacity licensing
+Verify the completeness of the inputs

-The top of the report's Summary tab shows the basis for the report's information.
+The top of the Summary tab shows the basis for the report information.
 Examine the section marked Analyzed to verify the completeness of the gathered data upon which the report is based.

-The Analyzed section displays the following:
+The Analyzed section displays the following information:

-- The master server(s) included in the report. - The date range for catalog data. - The number of clients and policies that are seen in the catalog output.
+- The master server(s) included in the report. - The date range for catalog data. - The number of clients and policies that are included in the catalog output.

 If the client and the policy counts are low, the report may be based on the data that was gathered with narrower, non-default inputs.
-The analyzer gathers 90 days worth of catalog data for all clients by default.
+The analyzer gathers 90 days' worth of catalog data for all clients by default.